 A better understanding of the liver’s response to toxic injury, which includes hepatocyte proliferation, activation and differentiation of facultative hepatic stem cells (“oval cells”), and – unfortunately – an increased risk for hepatocellular carcinoma, is a prerequisite for the development of novel clinical treatments for chronic liver disease and improved cancer prevention.
 Likewise, cell replacement therapy, either through direct hepatocyte transplantation or in bio-artificial liver devices, needs to be improved in order to become a reliable alternative to liver transplantation.
 To date, investigations of hepatocyte proliferation have frequently focused on the partial hepatectomy paradigm, a “non¬injury” model that is not reflective of liver injury in humans and which has therefore failed to identify specific targets for either improved regeneration following toxic injury or for limiting proliferation in HCC in humans.
 We will determine which genes and gene combinations promote or repress hepatocyte repopulation following toxic liver injury using an innovative genetic approach.
 I Together, these approaches will provide an improved understanding of the liver’s response to toxic injury, and facilitate the discovery of new cell replacement therapies to treat chronic liver disease and liver failure.

-1. Analysis and integration of complex genomic and epigenomic data sets
+1. Analysis and integration of complex epigenomic data sets

-2. Molecular, histological and metabolic analysis of mouse models of diabetes and gastrointestinal cancer.
+2. Molecular, histological and metabolic analysis of mouse models of diabetes, intestinal stem cell niche, and gastrointestinal cancer.